vinfreecs/genga/docs/Files.rst

 At the beginning, the file lists all used parameters, the version number and driver information.

-After the parameters, the file lists the timinigs of the kernel tuning routine (see :ref:`tuning`).
+After the parameters, the file lists the timings of the kernel tuning routine (see :ref:`tuning`).

 At each energy output interval the file gives information of the number of close encounter.

 - Precheck-pairs: number of close encounter candidates found from the prechecker (see :ref:`precheck`).
 - CE: total number of detected close encounter pairs (see :ref:`precheck`).
-- groups: number of sepparate close encounter groups; followed by the number of close encounter groups of size 2,4,8,16,32,64,128,256,512,1024,2048 ...
+- groups: number of separate close encounter groups; followed by the number of close encounter groups of size 2,4,8,16,32,64,128,256,512,1024,2048 ...

 If an error occurs during the simulation, then in this File is written the last coordinates-Output and an information about the error.